* individual retailer opening times may vary

 Colette

 “I was worth it.
-I wasn’t just a need or a crisis” OR “I’d been seen.
-I’d been heard.
-I’d been believed.”
+I wasn’t just a need or a crisis”

 Can a small act of kindness change a life?
 Colette takes us on a journey of transformation, where a rare moment of celebration and genuine recognition becomes a powerful turning point.